Lodi, California: Grapes and wine

-With the replacement by other varietals, primarily Zinfandel, Lodi is recognized for the old vine Zinfandel.
-Lodi's growth as a premium winegrape producer and awarded wine region is largely due to the formation of the Lodi Winegrape Commission in 1991, five years after the appellation was formed.
-In 1991, winegrape growers decided to self-impose a tax on their grapes to fund the commission, which now boasts seven full-time staff members and several volunteer committees focused on education, research, and marketing of the region's winegrapes.
-In 1992, the commission launched a grape Integrated Pest Management Program which has become California's original winegrape sustainability program, known as Lodi Rules.
-In 2014, the rigorous, third-party certified Lodi Rules Sustainability Program was awarded the Governor's Environmental and Economic Leadership Award.
+In 1991, Lodi winegrape growers decided to self-impose a tax on their grapes to fund the Lodi Winegrape Commission.
+In 1992, the commission launched an integrated pest management program, known as Lodi Rules.
+In 2014, the commission was awarded a Governor's Environmental and Economic Leadership Award for the Lodi Rules program.
 In 2015, Lodi was named Wine Region of the Year by Wine Enthusiast magazine.
 The Wine Bloggers Conference of 2016 brought over 300 wine bloggers to the area, where attendees filled the Internet with compliments about the small-town hospitality of Lodi's approachable, authentic winegrowing community.

 Every September the Lodi Grape Festival is held and includes rides, food, and wine tasting.
 The Wine & Food Festival (formerly known as the Spring Wine Show, held in late March/early April, so as not to coincide with Easter every year) also showcases the area's 50-plus wineries.
 Beginning in 2016 there will also be a Beer Fest showcasing IPA and other types of beer along with food and music.

+Conceived in 2005 by the Lodi Winegrape Commission, the Zinfest wine event is held at Lodi Lake and features Zinfandel wines.
+Usually held on the third weekend of May, this event includes a Friday-night dinner called "Vintner's Grille".
+As of 2020, Zinfest was renamed to RowXRow, but the 2020 festival was canceled due to the COVID-19 pandemic.

 Museums

 The Hill House Museum, a restored Queen Anne Victorian built around 1901 for an early, skilled jeweler/watchmaking Lodian, George Hill, contains historical exhibits relating to the history of the town, including the house's original furniture.

 The San Joaquin County Historical Society and Museum, the largest museum complex in the county, is just south of Lodi, at the Micke Grove Regional Park, and traces the history of the area through many exhibits and interactive displays.

-World of Wonders, a downtown science museum modeled after the San Francisco Exploratorium, features interactive science exhibits, classrooms, and a retail store.
+World of Wonders, a downtown science museum, features interactive science exhibits, classrooms, and a retail store.
 The museum first opened on January 4, 2009.

 Theater

-Changing Faces Theater Company is a non-profit, student-run organization, which is supported by the Lodi Arts Commission.
+Changing Faces Theater Company is a non-profit, student-run organization that is supported by the Lodi Arts Commission.
 An annual two-week production occurs each summer and is cast with mostly local children ranging from age six up to college students and, sometimes, a few adults.
-The production is normally staged at Jessie's Grove Winery where a number of additional activities are typically held at the same time.
+The production is normally staged at Jessie's Grove Winery, where a number of additional activities are typically held at the same time.

-Lodi Musical Theatre Company is also prominent in the Lodi theatre community, staging shows at Hutchins Street Square such as West Side Story and Joseph and the Amazing Technicolor Dreamcoat.
+Lodi Musical Theater Company is also prominent in the Lodi theater community, staging shows at Hutchins Street Square such as West Side Story and Joseph and the Amazing Technicolor Dreamcoat.

 From the 1970s to the late 1990s, Lodi was also home to the "Tokay Players," a group of local actors, directors, set builders etc. who had no professional experience, but put on dozens of productions over the period.